Atlantic Airways: History

 Atlantic Airways also operates a domestic service by helicopter, in many instances a vital connection to many of the islands, which otherwise can only be reached by sea.
 The helicopter has proved a vital tool on the islands since the 1960s, when helicopters from Danish coast guard vessels patrolling the Faroes undertook a variety of tasks, including ferrying equipment and supplies between the islands.
-The government hired a helicopter in 1978 for these tasks, but in the 1980s a commercial public helicopter service was launched linking each of the islands using two Bell 222 helicopters.
+The government hired a helicopter in 1978 for these tasks, but in the 1980s a commercial public helicopter service was launched linking each of the islands using two Bell 212 helicopters.

 Initially, the helicopter service was a standalone company, SL Helicopters, but the decision to concentrate Faroese aviation into one firm led to the helicopter department becoming part of Atlantic Airways in 1994.
 The helicopters provide a round trip 'hopper' service to each of the islands, which is also ideal for tourists looking for aerial views.
 The company is required to have at least one helicopter operational and ready for search and rescue duties.

 From approximately 2002 to 2007, Atlantic Airways has produced profits of between 8 and 13 million DKK.
 The company has increased its turnover from 120 million in 1998 to 520 million DKK in 2006.
 Atlantic Airways employed 177 people at January 2007.
 Atlantic Airways was listed at the Iceland Stock Exchange on 10 December 2007.

 The Faroese government has decided on a privatisation process and has sold off 33% of the company in the first bidding round.
 The first day of trading was 10 December 2007.

-The government was planning to sell off 33% more in 2008, but this was cancelled due to the financial crisis.
+The government had planned to sell 33% more in 2008, but this was cancelled due to the 2008 financial crisis.

 The first Airbus A319 for Atlantic Airways, registered OY-RCG, entered service in March 2012, with a modified livery.
 The runway at Vágar required an extension to properly accommodate this aircraft.
 The second and third Airbus 319s (OY-RCH and OY-RCI) entered service in May and October 2013 respectively.
 As the lease of these ran out by the end of 2016, only one was renewed while a brand new Airbus A320 was delivered.

 On 3 June 2015, Jóhanna á Bergi became CEO of the company.
 She is the first woman to become CEO of a Nordic airline.

 In December 2018, the airline submitted an application for commercial services to the United States.
+As Atlantic Airways transitioned their fleet from Airbus A319s to A320s, they moved their Iceland flights to Keflavík International Airport in 2018, due to aircraft size restrictions at Reykjavík Airport.

 On 13 March 2020, Atlantic Airways announced the suspension of all routes until 13 April 2020 except the route to Copenhagen due to the COVID-19 pandemic.